BtbN/FFmpeg-Builds/README.md

 Static Windows (x86_64) and Linux (x86_64) Builds of ffmpeg master and latest release branch.

-Windows builds are targetting Windows 7* and newer.
+Windows builds are targetting Windows 10 22H2* and newer.

 Linux builds are targetting RHEL/CentOS 8 (glibc-2.28 + linux-4.18) and anything more recent.

-*Notice: Currently, People are experiencing issues with Windows 7.
-The cause of this is under investigation.
+*Windows 7 is still supported, however I do not provide builds for windows 7.
 ## Auto-Builds

 Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.